-CCS will follow discipline procedures, including suspension and expulsion procedures, in accordance with the CCS charter and the Charter School policy as it pertains to violations to any of the following expectations:
+Supervise, tutor, coach, and direct the scholar's daily lessons as advised by the assigned supervising credentialed EFEFsthe EFEF EF discipline procedures, including suspension and expulsion, in accordance with the CCS charter and the Charter School policy as it pertains to violations to any of the following expectations:

-- 1. Respect opinions and privacy of others during web-based discussions. - 2.
-Refrain from posting anonymous messages unless authorized by the teacher. - 3.
-Use only your own username and password, and do not share these with anyone. - 4.
-Do not post personal information including: Phone number, YouTube, Facebook, etc. - 5.
-Do not download, transmit or post material that is intended for personal gain or profit. - Do not post material that is obscene or defamatory or which is intended to annoy, harass or intimidate another person.
-This includes distributing "spam" mail, chain e-mail, viruses, or other intentionally destructive content. - 7.
-Do not distract other scholars via chat, web or drawing features. - 8.
-Do not upload or post any software on CCS instructional computing resources that are not specifically required for your assignments and approved by your teacher. - 9.
-Do not post any audio, video, or other non-instructional files to any CCS server. - 10.
-Avoid using sarcasm, jargon, and slang, and never use derogatory or foul language. - 11.
-Limit use of communications expressed in all capital letters, as this can be considered yelling. - 12.
-Do not broadcast online discussions, and never reveal other people's email addresses.
+- Respect opinions and privacy of others during web-based discussions. - Refrain from posting anonymous messages unless authorized by the teacher. - Use only your own username and password, and do not share these with anyone. - Do not post personal information including: phone number, YouTube, Facebook, etc. - Do not download, transmit, or post material that is intended for personal gain or profit. - Do not post material that is obscene or defamatory or which is intended to annoy, harass, or intimidate another person.
+This includes distributing "spam" mail, chain email, viruses, or other intentionally destructive content. - Do not distract other scholars via chat, web, or drawing features. - Do not upload or post any software on CCS instructional computing resources that are not specifically required for your assignments and approved by your teacher. - Do not post any audio, video, or other non-instructional files to any CCS server. - Avoid using sarcasm, jargon, and slang, and derogatory or foul language. - Limit use of communications expressed in all capital letters, as this can be considered yelling. - Do not broadcast online discussions, and never reveal other people's email addresses.

-A copy of the Charter School's full Suspension and Expulsion Policy is available on the School website or at the Central Office.
+A copy of CCS' full Suspension and Expulsion Policy is available on the school website or at the Central Office.